bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 CRUD Rest-API for Config Settings
 -----------------------------------

+The range of REST API methods described below allows to create or delete config settings, get the information on the config setting, get the list of config settings existing in the system, get list of domains.

 Config setting fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. csv-table::
-  :header: "Field", "Format",  "Description"
+  :header: "Field", "Format",  "Description", "Requirements"
-  :widths: 20, 20, 60
+  :widths: 15, 15, 20, 20

-  "name*", "String", "Name of setting (key)"
+  "name*", "String", "Name of the setting (key).", "Should be unique and contain digits, lowercase letters, hyphens or periods and start with a letter."
-  "value*", "String", "Value of setting"
+  "value*", "String", "Value of setting.", ""
-  "domain*", "String", "Name of config-domain"
+  "domain*", "String", "Name of config-domain.", "Should be one of the following values: 'system', 't-streams', 'kafka', 'es', 'zk', 'jdbc'"

 .. note:: `*` - required field.

-Config setting name should contain digits, lowercase letters, hyphens or periods and start with a letter.

-{config-domain} should be one of the following values: 'system', 't-streams', 'kafka', 'es', 'zk', 'jdbc'

 Create a new config setting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~